 These weren’t so much blush as they were a contouring duo.
-I found the contour color to be a bit warm, however I loved the highlight powder.
+I found the contour color to be a bit warm but I absolutely loved the highlight powder.
 It was a matte, pale yellow that worked wonders to set and brighten the under-eye.

 The Contour Blushes are currently discounted on the Nars Last Chance web page and most shades are out of stock.
 Nars also used to sell the powder refills separately, however those too are unavailable.
 I recently finished off my Nars Contour Blush, but I have several limited edition palettes that contain the same powders.
 I’ll probably save those for special occasions since it looks like this product is on it’s way out.

 Possible Dupes for the Nars Contour Blush: This was a really hard product to dupe because most contour duos contain shimmery highlights, not matte ones.
 I only really liked the matte highlight shade so I’ve tried to find replacements for it alone.
-There’s an abundance of yellow toned loose powders however the pressed versions are more scarce.
+There’s an abundance of yellow toned loose powders but pressed versions are more scarce.
 I can’t recommend Too Faced’s It’s Bananas!
 Setting Powder because it’s too dark and it’s also recently been discontinued.

 - NYX HD Finishing Powder $10 – It’s been a while since I’ve tried this powder and if memory serves, it’s thicker than the Nars.
 It looked a bit more powdery, however the yellow toned shades brighten the under-eye in a similar fashion.